Eight Reasons to Study an Economics Degree

 6. Internationally diverse cohort

 The quality of economics education at UK universities attracts a substantial number of students from overseas.
-In fact it’s our business and administrative degrees which benefit from the largest number of international students.
-The figure is more than double than that of engineering & technology, the next highest subject group.
+In fact it’s our business and management degrees which benefit from the largest number of international students.
+The figure is more than double than that of the next highest subject group.

 7. Real-life application